bbauska/JS-Animated-Slideshow-JavaScript/README.md

 var ypos = parseInt(elem.style.top);
 </pre>

-It's assuming that the element elem has a left style property and a top style property.
+It's assuming that the element <span>elem</span> has a left style property and a top style property.
 We should really check to make sure that this is the case.

 If the left or top properties haven't been set, we have a couple of options.
 We could simply exit the function there and then:

 <pre>
 if (!elem.style.left &#124;&#124; !elem.style.top) {